 Grounded in set theory and Boolean algebra, fsQCA enables researchers to simplify the complex causal relationships into ideal types, each of which represents a unique combination of the configurational elements that are believed to jointly and synergistically determine the relevant outcomes (Fiss, 2007; Marx et al., 2014).
-Qualitative Comparative Analysis was introduced by Charles C. Ragin in 1987, as an inductive, theory-building research methodology.
+Qualitative Comparative Analysis was introduced by Charles C. Ragin and-conditions) on Wiley Online Library for rules of use; OA articles are governed by the applicable Creative Commons License in 1987, as an inductive, theory-building research methodology.
 Its application, specifically the application of fsQCA, has recently increased significantly in innovation management studies (e.g., Goduscheit & Faullant, 2018; Hofman et al., 2017; Sukhov et al., 2021; Thornton et al., 2019).